EricTheToon/Fortlatro/README.md

 Ship It! - Gives a free LTM Pack

 Ship It Express! - Gives a free MEGA LTM Pack

+# 3 Seals
+Storm Seal - Creates an LTM Card when discarded (must have room)

+Glitched Seal - Does something random when played and unscoring

+Boogie Seal - If played hand contains this seal 1/4 chance not to consume a hand

 # 2 Blinds
 Fracture - All played cards are destroyed